ChilliCream/graphql-platform/website/src/docs/hotchocolate/integrations/marten.md

 Generally, the features from the `HotChocolate.Data` package should work with any LINQ provider from which some `IQueryable<T>` can be retrieved.
 However, this is not the case with Marten.
 Pagination and projections work out of the box as expected, but filtering and sorting do not.
-LINQ expressions generated for filtering and sorting must first be tranlated in a format that is digestable for the Marten LINQ provider before they are applied to the `IQueryable<T>` object.
+LINQ expressions generated for filtering and sorting must first be translated in a format that is digestible for the Marten LINQ provider before they are applied to the `IQueryable<T>` object.
 This integration provides custom configurations to seamlessly integrate Marten with the `HotChocolate.Data` package.

 # Get Started